-The Public Works Department is responsible for dealing with hazards such as potholes.
+The Operations Department is responsible for dealing with hazards such as potholes.

 When notified of a pothole, a work order is generated.
 Work crews are then dispatched, as soon as resources are available, but no later than 2 business days after notification.
 If crews or materials are not available within 2 business days, the pothole is marked by a flashing beacon, road barrier or cone to warn motorists of the hazard.